Asian Agri: Palm oil-related pledges and commitments

 At the 2014 United Nations Climate Summit, Asian Agri was a signatory of the New York Declaration on Forests, which commits to halving the rate of deforestation by 2020, and end it by 2030.
 In parallel, the company also became a signatory of the Indonesian Palm Oil Pledge (IPOP) along with Golden Agri Resources (GAR), Wilmar and Cargill, committing to deforestation-free palm oil cultivation practices in their supply chains.
 IPOP disbanded on July 1, 2016.

+Asian Agri has had a commitment to zero deforestation since 2014.

 In 2015, Asian Agri, along with Apical, partnered The Forest Trust to develop and improve its supply chain traceability.